-Firstly, arrange a time to meet the class teacher as they spend the most time in school with your child.
+Firstly, arrange a time to speak to the class teacher as they spend the most time in school with your child.
 It is usually best to make an appointment for after school so that you can have an uninterrupted discussion without the teacher having to supervise a class at the same time.
 If you need longer than your time slot at a parents' evening allows, ask to arrange another time when you can have a less rushed conversation.

-Mrs Hurr and Mrs Swift, the school's SENCOs (Special Educational Needs Coordinators) are also very happy to meet you to discuss any concerns that you might have.
+Mrs Hurr and Mrs Swift, the school's SENCOs (Special Educational Needs Coordinators) are also very happy to meet you or have a 'phone call to discuss any concerns that you might have.